The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Manalapan

 Ocean plus Intracoastal frontage creates unique engineering and insurance files.
-Dual-exposure properties require separate wind and flood analyses for each frontage, and the structural engineering package is typically the first document a buyer's team requests.
+Dual-exposure properties require separate wind and flood analyses for each side, and the structural engineering package is typically the first document a buyer's team requests.
 Expect the diligence timeline to run longer than single-frontage waterfront.

 Pricing and Negotiation